Turtles as Pets

 - Without this special light, many health issues arise such as metabolic bone disease.

 - It is very important to know what kind of species you want and the care it needs before you acquire a pet turtle.
 Many need special food and tanks.

 - Each species has different feeding requirements, with some being strictly carnivores or herbivores.
-Map turtles, for example, have restricted diets that must include snails, aquatic insects and crayfish.
-Some species of aquatic turtles, such as the red-eared slider, map turtle and soft shell, grow up to 12 inches long, requiring a large tank for swimming and basking.
+Northern map turtles, for example, have restricted diets that must include snails, aquatic insects and crayfish.
+Some species of aquatic turtles, such as the red-eared slider, northern map turtle, and softshells, grow up to 12 inches long, requiring a large tank for swimming and basking.

 - Land turtles need a large pen, with sufficient substrate, properly sized water bowl, and a hide area, as well as heat.
 Some require more humidity than others.

 - If you no longer want your pet turtle, you cannot release into the wild because it is not likely to survive.

 - It will have to find its own food, deal with the elements and deal with predators.

 - These once-captive turtles are also likely to transmit diseases to wild turtle populations.